University of Michigan Business Engagement Center: BEC connections

 The BEC staff works with all 19 U-M schools and colleges, UM-Dearborn and UM-Flint, maintains relationships with more than 1,200 companies, and is contacted by nearly 200 new companies each year.
 The BEC partners in local economic development and works closely with other nearby organizations that drive growth, such as Ann Arbor Spark, the Michigan Economic Development Corporation, The Right Place, and Southwest Michigan First.
 The BEC collaborates with influential local institutions, such as the A2Y Chamber, the Detroit Regional Chamber of Commerce, Grand Rapids Area Chamber of Commerce, the Small Business Association of Michigan, and the Traverse City Area Chamber of Commerce.

-National impact

-Since inception in 2007, the BEC has helped create a 53% in corporate philanthropy and a 72% increase in corporate research expenditures.
-The number of companies engaged at U-M increased 166% and the number of corporate visits to campus increased 335%.
-To date, over 110 universities have contacted the U-M BEC for information on their unique model of corporate engagement.